Blue Eagles: History

-In 1982 the team briefly officially reformed as the Silver Eagles for the Army Air Corps' 25th anniversary.
-During this time the team flew the Bell/Agusta, the Aérospatiale Gazelle, the Westland Lynx, and the Westland Scout helicopters and occasionally even incorporated fixed-wing aircraft into their displays.
+In 1982 the team officially reformed as the Silver Eagles for the year of the Army Air Corps' 25th anniversary with six brand new Lynx AH1 flown by instructors from Lynx Conversion Flight at Middle Wallop.
+The Silver Eagles incorporated an AAC Beaver and occasionally Westland's G-LYNX into their displays for the seventh solo slot.
+The aircraft were in standard camouflage with a large Silver Eagles roundel, designed by aviation artist by Wilf Hardy, on each side of the nose.
+The team disbanded at the end of the AAC Jubilee year.

 1992 saw the Eagles equipped with four Lynx helicopters which amazed crowds with their unprecedented versatility and power.
 However the Army needed Lynx helicopters elsewhere and could not justify the expensive flying time for an unofficial team.
 Thus the team adopted a configuration of four Gazelles and one Lynx in 1993.
 The team experienced a strong resurgence and won the prestigious Wilkinson Sword at the Royal International Air Tattoo.
 Following this success the team was allowed to return to the Blue Eagles moniker in 1994, though the team was still composed entirely of volunteers.

 In 2001, the team included the very first British female military display pilot, Sgt Julie Wiles.

 The team continued to fly out of Middle Wallop and its repertoire included formation flying, loops, rolls, breaks, and many other standard aerobatic maneuvers until the team was disbanded in 2010, due to financial considerations and an ageing Lynx fleet.
 It was succeeded in its role by the Solo Apache Display team.